 - High Initial Cost: While durable, metal cladding can be more expensive than other options.

-Stucco: Traditional and Energy-Efficient
+7. Stucco: Traditional And Energy-Efficient

-Advantages of Stucco
+Advantages Of Stucco

 Stucco is a type of plaster made from cement, sand, and water, offering: